 An AI training engine in the UE trains the AI model using local device data as the training input.

 Training results (e.g. in the form of updated weights) are delivered to the network via the training results delivery function.

+5.2.3.x Basic workflows

+The figure 5.2.3.y-1 shows the basic workflow for distributed/federated learning between the network and UE.